- Medical Student Perspectives: Call for Article Submissions

 - Winning Abstracts: Liraglutide (GLP-1 Receptor Agonist) is a Useful Adjunct with Insulin in the Treatment of a Rodent Model of Type 1 Diabetes

 - Subspecialty Careers: Combined Internal Medicine and Pediatrics

 - Virtual Dx - Interpretive Challenges from ACP

 - Highlights from ACP Internist® & ACP Hospitalist®

-Medical Student Perspectives: Tips for Rocking 4th Year
+Medical Student Perspectives: Call for Article Submissions

-In the Clinic: Osteoporosis
+In the Clinic: Migraine

 In the Clinic is a monthly feature in Annals of Internal Medicine that focuses on practical management of patients with common clinical conditions.
 It offers evidence-based answers to frequently asked questions about screening, prevention, diagnosis, therapy, and patient education and provides physicians with tools to improve the quality of care.
 Many internal medicine clerkship directors recommend this series of articles for students on the internal medicine ambulatory rotation.